vt-vl-lab/cluster/README.md

 In addition to the instructions, [here](https://www.rc.fas.harvard.edu/resources/documentation/convenient-slurm-commands/) are some more useful information.

 ### Queue
-Our group memebers can use priority_q when submitting either interactive or batch jobs on PowerAI.
-Instead of submitting jobs to "normal_q" (crowded and limited walltime), we can submit jobs to "priory_q".
-In "priority_q", we will have relaxed walltime restriction and ensure at least 40% of the computation cycles of PowerAI are allocated for priority_q.
+Our group memebers can use ece_priority_q when submitting either interactive or batch jobs on PowerAI.
+Instead of submitting jobs to "normal_q" (crowded and limited walltime), we can submit jobs to "ece_priory_q".
+In "ece_priority_q", we will have relaxed walltime restriction and ensure at least 40% of the computation cycles of PowerAI are allocated for ece_priority_q.

+**NOTE:** Currently, job submission using "ece_priority_q" will not show on squeue.

 #### Interactive GPU job
 ```